-From 1 April 2019 employers within the ABG will share all risks arising in the ABG since the previous valuation in proportion to liabilities at the valuation date.
-The first such valuation date at which this this risk sharing will be calculated will be

-31 March 2022.
-There is an exception for secondary contributions paid by employers over the intervaluation period, which will not be shared, and will be credited to each employer's notional asset allocation of the ABG.
+Employers within the ABG share all risks arising in the ABG since the previous valuation in proportion to liabilities at the valuation date.
+There is an exception for secondary contributions paid by employers over the inter-valuation period, which will not be shared, and will be credited to each employer's notional asset allocation of the ABG.

 Employers in the ABG will have individual recovery periods for deficit contributions based on the average future working lifetime of their active members.
-This will be subject to the maximum 16 year recovery period set at the 2019 valuation for secure scheduled body employers.
+This will be subject to the maximum 16 year recovery period set at the 2022 valuation for secure scheduled body employers.